 - You don’t know how to handle medical evidence.
 To get a good settlement, you’ve got to handle medical evidence the right way.
 It can drive your settlement amount, but you’ve got to know what’s important.
 It’s vital to investigate and present future medical needs the right way.
 With future plastic surgery and ongoing counseling as part of your life, a skilled attorney can help get you a settlement to cover it.

 - For children, you don’t know the legal options for protecting them.
 We don’t just give children settlement money so they can blow it—but the court system also has stringent requirements on how parents handle it, too.
 Luckily, children’s settlements are structured to have the children’s best interests in mind.
 An experienced attorney can offer you options as parents to protect your children beyond the law.
 And to get the settlement, you’re going to present the case in court to convince a judge to approve it anyway, so you should hire an attorney to protect your child’s right to an acceptable settlement in the first place.

 Don’t Give the Insurance Company What They Want

 Here’s the bottom line on why you should hire an attorney for your dog bite case: you’re no threat to the insurance company.
 There’s no threat you’ll know how to ask for a proper settlement or file a lawsuit if they refuse to pay.
 Unrepresented victims make them lick their chops, just like the dog who attacked you.
 It’s bad enough you or someone you loved got hurt.
 Don’t make it worse by wasting your time or messing up your case with simple mistakes amateurs often make.

+Here's one less thing for you to wonder or worry about: what it's like to come to our office.
 To get your questions answered about your dog attack case, call toll free at 888-230-1841 or fill out a Get Help Now form.
 Get to know what it’s like to work with us by reading these reviews on a website we don’t own.